seanpmaxwell/Typescript-Best-Practices/README.md

 - **nested-directory**: a directory other than the root.
 - **branch-directory**: a nested-directory with a broad focus and which has lots of its own child-directories.
 - **leaf-directory**: a nested-directory with no nested-directories
-- **focused-directory**: a nested-directory with a very narrow scope and purpose and is usually a leaf-directory although not necessarily.
+- **focused-directory**: a nested-directory with a very narrow scope and purpose and is often a **leaf-directory** although not necessarily.

 <br/><b>***</b><br/>